University certificate

 Syllabus

 Module 1.
-Concept of risk gestation.
-First trimester bleeding.
+Concept of High-Risk Pregnancy.
+First-Trimester Hemorrhages.
 Congenital Fetal Defects.
 Prenatal Diagnosis

 1.1.1.
 Sociodemographic Risk